kipurc/ClientSatApp/bluelist-mobiledata-iOS/README.md

 the .xcodeproj file.
 This file will be generated on pod install.

-Running this iOS sample (bluelist-base-iOS)
+Running this iOS sample (bluelist-mobiledata-iOS)
 ---

 You may now open the project's .xcworkspace file (if using cocoapods), and get started!